JuliaPlots/UnicodePlots.jl/README.md

 ![Basic Canvas](doc/img/hello_world.png)

-There are also other types of `Canvas` available (see section "Low-level Interface").
+There are other types of `Canvas` available (see section "Low-level Interface").
 In some situations, such as printing to a file, using `AsciiCanvas`, `SimpleAsciiCanvas` or `BlockCanvas` might lead to better results.

 ```Julia